Homemade Pie Crust Dough (The Only Pie Crust Recipe You’ll Ever Need)

 This post may contain affiliate links, see disclosure here.

-There’s something SO satisfying about pulling a golden, flaky pie crust from the oven and knowing you made it yourself.
+This homemade pie crust is an easy all-butter dough made with flour, butter, sugar, salt (optional), and ice water.
+Mix, chill 2 hours, then roll for a flaky crust with just 5 minutes of prep.
+When you pull this golden, flaky pie crust from the oven, knowing you made it yourself, it’s so satisfying.
 Not from a box, not from the freezer section, but from your own two hands and a handful of simple ingredients that are probably already in your kitchen.

 I’ve made a lot of pie crusts over the years, and I’ll be honest… some of them were disasters.
 But this recipe?
 This one has become my go-to, my reliable friend, the one I reach for whether I’m making a sweet apple pie or, like I did recently, a chicken pot pie that had my guy Greg asking for seconds.